 Many sub games exist, however, we're just going to focus on the Education Edition offerings.

 What the Minecraft: Education Edition does, over the regular version, is offer special features for teachers that allow them to control the virtual world their students are using.
-This makes it safe, allows the teacher to keep students focused on a task, and also creates options for communication.
+This makes it safe, lets the teacher keep students focused on a task, and also creates options for communication.

 The game runs on many platforms, from laptops and desktops to Chromebooks and tablets.
 Thanks to its low technology requirements, it is a great option to offer a virtual environment that isn't taxing on a network connection – making it highly inclusive.